-While the show’s classic high-energy gag rate may not have been as relentless as it was at that point, (that was Season 3, and this month sees the start of Season 33 on US TV) distinguishing a movie from the series was important for the producers.
+While the show’s classic high-energy gag rate may not have been as relentless as it was at that point, (that was Season 3, and now they’re up to Season 33) distinguishing a movie from the series was important for the producers.
 Sure, the finished film offers a widescreen look and an upgraded animation style where the characters have shadows for the first time, but in the process of finding a feature-worthy story, there were various ideas and concepts that didn’t make the cut.

 Development wouldn’t begin in earnest until a decade later, when producer James L Brooks got incoming 20th Century Fox Pictures chairman Tom Rothman to agree that the creative team had script approval, and if they didn’t feel they had a movie, they wouldn’t make a movie.
 And so, at a series of creative retreats starting in 2003, a dream team of the series’ past showrunners and writers wrote and rewrote the script over the following four years, pretty much up until the film was released.

 Released in 2007, The Simpsons Movie sees Homer, Marge, Bart, Lisa, and Maggie go on the run as the town of Springfield falls under the shadow of a huge, impenetrable dome.
 But before and during the process of writing the film, there were various ideas and concepts for Simpsons movies that didn’t make it into the Springfieldians’ first-ever (and thus far only) feature-length outing to date.